 What is morir soñando?

 Morir soñando -sometimes called morisoñando- is a Dominican cold drink made by mixing milk and orange juice (or other citrus fruit juices).
 It is one of the dishes we do not share with the rest of the Spanish Caribbean.

 Something different we have done with our recipe is offering a few changes you can make to adapt it to some special diets.
 It is important to remember that these changes will change the taste, but not so much that you can not enjoy a glass of ice-cold Morir Soñando.
 Find some inspiration here:

 How to make morir soñando de limón (and other fruits)

 Low-carb morir soñando for diabetics

-Diabetics or those on low-carb diets, take note; you can skip the sugar or use a sweetener instead.
+Diabetics or those on low-carb diets, take note; you can use a sweetener instead.

 Low-fat morir soñando

-If you are mindful of your fat consumption, try low-fat, the taste is slightly different, and it won't have the same creaminess as with a more fat-heavy dairy, but it works just fine.
+If you are mindful of your fat consumption, try low-fat milk, the taste is slightly different, and it won't have the same creaminess as with a more fat-heavy dairy, but it works just fine.